 We recommend that students spend at least 6-8 weeks preparing for the IELTS exam, focusing on basic grammar, reading speed, test strategies and writing skills.
 Each part of the IELTS exam is different, so ensure you fully understand what is expected of you.

-Need help with your writing ability?
+how to prepare for IELTS?
 These four tips can help you improve your score and be prepared.

 1. Take your time before you choose an IELTS exam date